| |

 Step two

-Dribble a little oil on the bottom of a baking dish and add chicken thighs, crushed garlic, salt and pepper.
+Dribble extra-virgin olive oil on the bottom of a baking dish and add chicken thighs, crushed garlic, salt, and pepper.
 (B)

 Step three